You can set your watch by Old Faithful’s eruptions, but Yellowstone’s wild grandeur is timeless.

 Canyon Lodge offers guests a comfortable stay right in the heart of Yellowstone National Park.
 Located on the park’s east side, it is only a half-mile to the Grand Canyon of Yellowstone.
 The largest of the properties in Yellowstone, there are over 500 non air-conditioned rooms and cabins spread around the wooded property.
 The newly constructed superior lodge rooms offer modern Western themed furnishings including an activity table with chairs, coffee maker, and minifridge.

 Old Faithful Snow Lodge

-Old Faithful Snow Lodge and Cabins is an award-winning facility with an appeal that is both rustic and contemporary.
+Old Faithful Snow Lodge is an award-winning facility with an appeal that is both rustic and contemporary.
 Located within Yellowstone National Park, this luxurious retreat of classic log architecture was constructed recently and is one of the only lodging facilities open year-round.
 The main building is made of wooden log columns with a cedar shingle roof.
-Some of the lodges wood was recycled from the same mill that provided lumber for the famous Old Faithful Inn in 1904.
+Comfortable, well-appointed rooms are un-air conditioned.
+Some of the lodge’s wood was recycled from the same mill that provided lumber for the famous Old Faithful Inn in 1904.
 Old Faithful Geyser and the boardwalks of Geyser Hill are located just across the parking lot.

 |Exceptional boutique accommodations|

 |11 on-tour meals: 5 breakfasts, 3 lunches, 3 dinners|